 Child support is calculated by your total income and the income of the other parent.
 Your total incomes are added up, certain costs are deducted, and then a percentage is calculated.
-Your percentage can depend on which parent makes more money.
+Your percentage can depend on which parent makes more money and the level of custody that you have.
 This percentage is what you will have to pay.
 States have individual laws on what is deductible and how high the percentage is.

 Why Child Support Exists

 Every child has a legal right to be financially supported by both parents, regardless of whether the parents were ever married or if one parent doesn't take an active role in raising the child.
 When parents have ended a relationship and don't live together, one parent (typically, the parent who has primary physical custody of a child) receives child support from the non-custodial parent.

 Legal guidelines in each state help establish the amount of child support that must be paid by one parent to the other.
 This article provides a basic overview of child support law to help give you an idea of how much child support you will pay.